mekatronik-achmadi/md_tutorial/electronic/readme.md

 # Beginner Tutorial for Electronic Hobbyst/Developers

+## Pre-requisites

+In this tutorials, we assume of some these things:
+- You have some useful level of C programming language.
+- You understand how to access terminal emulator (GNU/Linux) or CMD (Windows) in a specified path.
+- You have decent internet connection to download tools/software.
+- You have a good system of computer/laptop on your own.

 ## Operating System

 For Operating System on your laptops/computers, we recommends GNU/Linux much more than Windows.